 You may find that you’re struggling to let go of resentments, forgive your parents, and let them back into your life.
 Therapy can help you reconcile with your parents and form a healthier relationship with them now.
 Or, if you decide that serenity, not reconciliation is your goal, I can help you let go of old resentments, experience radical acceptance, and move forward with your life (regardless of what actions your family member takes).

 What sets me apart as a substance abuse, addiction and recovery therapist:

 - I have both clinical and street wisdom.
 Having experienced addiction in my family of origin and personal life and working in almost all levels of addiction treatment from residential, intensive outpatient, DUI groups, family programs, and private practice, I utilize an extremely empathetic, skillful, and honest approach with individuals and their families.

 - I continue to do my own personal and relational recovery work and professional development.
 Beyond earning my CAC III, I have completed The Gottman Institute’s training, “Couples and Addiction Recovery”, PACT Level I training (influenced by John Bradshaw), and RLT Level II training (influenced by Pia Mellody).

 - I created a powerful piece to illustrate the family’s story: Addiction Divides Us, Recovery Unites Us and support clients who wish to also use creative therapy modalities for telling their story and deeply healing.

-My MISSION is to help equip couples with the tools to pass down the gifts of recovery and healthy intimate relationships to future generations.
+Contact Lana today if you would like to pass down the best legacy~ the gifts of recovery and healthy intimate relationships to future generations.